checkstyle/contribution/checkstyle-tester/README.md

 */reports/diff* - directory with diff reports;

-*reports/baseBranch* - directory with Checkstyle reports which are generated with Checkstyle base version (based on specified base branch);
+*reports/baseBranch* - directory with Checkstyle reports which are generated with Checkstyle base version (based on specified base branch.
+If the mode is 'single', then the directory will not be created.);

 *reports/patchBranch* - directory with Checkstyle reports which are generated with Checkstyle version that contains your changes (based on specified patch branch).